You Can’t Think Your Way Out of Autopilot: What Social Media Gets Wrong About Self-Observation and What Therapy Actually Changes

-Social media often says self-observation leads to control and rapid change.
-Therapy sees it differently.
+Social media often presents self-observation as the route to rapid change.

 View from inside an aircraft cockpit looking down at the ground below, symbolising how autopilot thinking can create emotional distance from lived experience.